S45 (Berlin): History

 A southern extension from the former terminus at the Schönefeld Airport station has been constructed prior to the opening of the new Berlin Brandenburg Airport.
-The rail extension includes include two new stops: Waßmannsdorf and Terminals 1–2 at Berlin Brandenburg Airport.
-Due to the opening of the new airport, Schönefeld Airport station has been renamed to Flughafen BER - Terminal 5 station.
+The rail extension includes include two new stops: Waßmannsdorf and Berlin Brandenburg Airport.
+Due to the opening of the new airport, Schönefeld Airport station has been renamed "Flughafen BER - Terminal 5 station".
+When Terminal 5 was closed, the station has been renamed Schönefeld (bei Berlin) station.